 Too often, academic work begins and ends in the Ivory Tower.
 As a Black feminist scholar, I strongly believe in contributing to broadly accessible conversations about career advancement, wellness, and politics.
 I enjoy collaborating with other academics, writers, content creators, and organizations to better integrate my research and theorizing with everyday life.
-Check out some of my recent public sociology projects on this page.
+Check out some of my recent public sociology projects and features on this page.

 In 2017, Carolyn Choi, LaToya Council and I formed CLC Collective, LLC--an organization dedicated to feminist public sociology.
 As women of color sociologists, we believe in using our collective expertise in race, immigration, and gender studies to create change in our communities.
 I serve as The Collective's Chief Creative Officer, leading content and design.
 Together we are working on a book for all ages about intersectionality.
 We will be documenting our journey (and asking for your support!) in the coming months.
 Stay tuned for updates!